VasilisPngs/FreshPC/README.md

 # OptimizePC
-Run this CMD commands and see the magic.
+Run this CMD commands scripts and see the magic.
 Cheers.

 NOTE: Open them as administrator.